IBM/aspera-cli/docs/README.erb.md

 Now, let's assume we are the user, the only information received are:

-- the url of the node API
+- The url of the node API
-- a Bearer token
+- A Bearer token
-- a file `id` for which we have access
+- A file `id` for which we have access

 Let's use it: